 Soft, juicy, and tender corned beef brisket made in an Instant Pot and finished with spicy mustard under the broiler.
 Making corned beef brisket in an Instant Pot is so easy and only takes about an hour and a half.
 This corned beef is so tender, it falls apart in your hands.
-You can eat it all by itself, serve it with any sides, or make sandwiches with it.

 We just love brisket and corned beef brisket at our house.
 Most of the time, our brisket doesn’t even make it to dinner time.
 Right after I slice it, my husband and I just stand at the kitchen counter and eat it.